ThanatchaSo/Naranjo-AI-Assessor---Warinchamrab-Hos/README.md

-# Naranjo AI Assessor - Warinchamrab Hospital
+# Naranjo Assessor - Warinchamrab Hospital

-A professional clinical tool designed for pharmacists and healthcare providers to assess the probability of Adverse Drug Reactions (ADR) using the standard Naranjo Algorithm, enhanced with AI-driven clinical insights.
+A professional clinical tool designed for pharmacists and healthcare providers to assess the probability of Adverse Drug Reactions (ADR) using the standard Naranjo Algorithm.

 ## 🏥 Project Overview

 This application digitizes the Naranjo Adverse Drug Reaction Probability Scale, allowing for quick, accurate, and standardized assessment of suspected drug allergies.
-It integrates **Google Gemini AI** to provide deeper clinical analysis, risk stratification, and actionable recommendations based on the assessment data.

 Developed for **Warinchamrab Hospital**, Ubon Ratchathani.